 Signs and symptoms of an addiction to club drugs

-Addiction rarely affects people in the same way, and our experienced professionals at Beachcomber will have encountered and treated people from all different experiences and backgrounds and so understand that treatment must be unique to the person seeking help.
+Addiction rarely affects people in the same way, and our experienced professionals at The Beachcomber have encountered and treated people from all different experiences and backgrounds.
+We understand that treatment must be unique to the person seeking help.

-However, there are typical indicators that you or your loved one is struggling with a club drug addiction which include:
+However, there are typical indicators that you or your loved one may struggle with a club drug addiction.
+These include:

 - Prioritizing taking club drugs and attending events and occasions where club drugs are available over work or social events which were previously important

-- Neglecting personal appearance and hygiene, other for when occasions occur which include club drugs
+- Neglecting personal appearance and hygiene, except for when occasions occur which include club drugs

 - Becoming irritable and aggressive when unable to obtain or take club drugs or if confronted about their drug use